Shaninnik/android-dev-client/README.md

-## To use this repo
+## To use this repo directly

 You will need to finish configuring expo updates to use your EAS account/project.
-Set `extre.eas.projectId` and `updates.url` in `app.json`
+Set `extra.eas.projectId` and `updates.url` in `app.json`.

+Alternatively you can follow the steps to reproduce

 ## Steps I took to reproduce the error